epimorphics/org-dc/deploy/lda/README.md

       http://<hostname>/lda-assets/...

-That can be changed if necessary by changing the value of the `_resourceRoot` variable in the api configuration file.
+The location relative to the current host be changed if necessary by changing the value of the `_resourceRoot` variable in the api configuration file.
+However, some apache httpd-conf magic will be neccessary if the asset bundle is separated from the Tomcat deployment.

 Likewise the preconfigured SPARQL endpoint and/or its externally visible access and form URL may also need tweaking.